Bkhamilton/BetSmart/PrivacyPolicy.md

 # Privacy Policy

 ## Introduction
 Welcome to BetSmarter.
-We respect your privacy and are committed to protecting the personal data of our users.
-This privacy policy explains how we collect, use, and share information when you use our app.
+This privacy policy explains how your data is handled when using our app.

-## Information We Collect
+## Data Storage and Collection
+BetSmarter is designed with privacy-first principles:
+- All data is stored locally on your device only

-We do not collect any of your user data.
-All personal and betting information will be kept on the user's phone and we do not access it at any time.
+- We do not collect, transmit, or store any of your personal information

-## Sharing Your Information
+- Your betting history, analysis, and any other data you input remains exclusively on your phone
+- We have no servers or databases that store user information
+- We cannot access your data in any way

+## Third-Party Access
-We don't share your data with third parties.
-All of the data will be housed on the User's phone
+- We do not share your data with any third parties
+- We do not integrate with any external services that could access your data
+- Your information never leaves your device

 ## Data Security

-We take reasonable measures to protect the data we collect from unauthorized access, use, or disclosure.
-However, no internet or email transmission is ever fully secure or error-free.
+Since all data remains locally on your device, its security depends on your device's built-in security features.
+We recommend:
+- Using your device's security features (passcode, Face ID, or fingerprint)
+- Keeping your device's operating system up to date
+- Backing up your device regularly using your preferred backup method

+## App Analytics
+- We do not use any analytics tools
+- We do not track app usage or user behavior
+- We have no ability to see how you use the app

 ## Changes to This Privacy Policy

-We may update this privacy policy from time to time.
-When we do, we will notify you by updating the date at the top of this policy.
-We encourage you to review this policy periodically to stay informed about how we are protecting your data.
+If we update this privacy policy, we will notify you by updating the date at the top of this policy and through an app notification when applicable.

 ## Contact Us

-If you have any questions or concerns about this privacy policy, please contact us at:
+If you have questions about this privacy policy or our local-only data approach, please contact us:
-- **Email:** hamiltondevstudio@gmail.com
+- Email: hamiltondevstudio@gmail.com

-By using our app, you agree to the terms of this privacy policy.
+By using BetSmarter, you acknowledge that all data you input will be stored locally on your device only.

 ---

-**Last Updated:** 1/3/2025
+Last Updated: January 3, 2025